maxigimenez/extend-js-classes/README.md

-# Extended JavaScript methods in base of Ruby
+# Extend JavaScript classes in base of Ruby methods